-Department Division Requirements Ability to process wholesale settlement process done in MVWEB, suite meter account setup, manipulation of service point, meter change in an optimized manner Reports to control the process efficiency and effectiveness Ability to simplify the organization (chronological) or modification/deletion or reduce duplicates of same note type class of All Customer Care Customer Care Induited to reduce duplicates of same note type class of customer contact notes for reducing average customer call handling time and provide holistic view customer interaction and escalations Ability to communicate (proactive notifications and transaction confirmation) with customer through different communication channel Ability to simplify process steps and management controls for end users through proactive reminders and optimized workflows (e.g. Idle process - To create a reminder to trigger action at the time of the move out, collection & severance process etc.) Optimize the bill print process and improve bill appearance Ability to track and audit account level information Ability to process online payments in the CIS Ability to classify segment of customer based on new segment agreement definition (e.g. new SA for FIT customers) Ability to mass update system (e.g. different types of payments) Optimize the bill print process and improve bill content accuracy Optimize the process and content of capturing customer information (e.g. address) Evaluate the feasibility of driving billing change decision at account level instead of service agreement level Evaluate the feasibility of having one to one relationship between customer (person), account, service agreement and service point Evaluate the feasibility of create low/high threshold based on consumption as billing is factor of rates Evaluate the feasibility of creating an automated control to reduce the variance in following the business process step Maintain or reduce system refresh rate Business rules for segmentation of data for archival purposes
+Department Division Requirements Ability to process wholesale settlement process done in MVWEB, suite meter account setup, manipulation of service point, meter change in an optimized manner Reports to control the process efficiency and effectiveness All Customer Care Customer Care Ability to simplify the organization (chronological) or modification/deletion or reduce duplicates of same note type class of customer contact notes for reducing average customer call handling time and provide holistic view customer interaction and escalations Ability to communicate (proactive notifications and transaction confirmation) with customer through different communication channel Ability to simplify process steps and management controls for end users through proactive reminders and optimized workflows (e.g. Idle process - To create a reminder to trigger action at the time of the move out, collection &amp; severance process etc.) Optimize the bill print process and improve bill appearance Ability to track and audit account level information Ability to classify segment of customer based on new segment agreement definition (e.g. new SA for FIT customers) Ability to mass update system (e.g. different types of payments) Optimize the bill print process and improve bill content accuracy Optimize the process and content of capturing customer information (e.g. address) Evaluate the feasibility of driving billing change decision at account level instead of service agreement level Evaluate the feasibility of having one to one relationship between customer (person), account, service agreement and service point Evaluate the feasibility of create low/high threshold based on consumption as billing is factor of rates Evaluate the feasibility of creating an automated control to reduce the variance in following the business process step Maintain or reduce system refresh rate Business rules for segmentation of data for archival purposes